majiaoGMU/Andriod-AR-Capitol-Building/README.md

 # Visualizing the United States Capitol Building in AR pattern
 This project applies Augmented Reality techniques to exhibit the history of U.S. Capitol Building in an Android application.
+Please using the target-image in the folder as your phone camera target to display the virtual Capitol Building.
 ## Tools
 * Unity 5.5.0
 * Vuforia